 Brain fog.
 Confusion, inability to focus, forgetting words or tasks, disorganization, and poor memory are all symptoms of brain fog.
 I notice that stress and poor diet go hand-in-hand with my inability to think clearly... and is yet another way that my body lets me know it is time to make a change.
 When the immune system and nervous system are activated, rational thought goes down.
 After all, the brain doesn't care what x + y equals when there is a saber tooth tiger getting ready to attack!
 Green tea is a great drink for combatting brain fog.
 The L-theanine in green tea supports production of GABA in the brain and combats the jittery feeling some people experience with caffeine.

-If you are interested in taking the next steps to decreasing inflammation in the body, check out the B3 Program, where we focus on getting your Brain, Body, and Breath aligned to decrease stress and anxiety holistically!
+If you are interested in taking the next steps to decreasing inflammation in the body, check out the FREE Anxious to Empowered Guide, where you will get tips on how to decrease stress and anxiety holistically!